zorrowang/LeetCode/docs/Languages/Java/data-structure/List.md

 ![Java Collection](../../../images/java-collection.jpg)

-List Interface extends Collection, hence it supports all the operations of Collection Interface, along with following additional operations.
+List Interface extends Collection, hence it supports all the operations of Collection Interface, along with the following additional operations.

 ### Positional Access